Our Lady of Perpetual Exemption: Response and dissolution

-Oliver later announced that in response to the episode, viewers of Last Week Tonight had sent in "thousands of dollars", international currency, a check for $65 billion, and different packages of seeds, including semen (in reference to the "seed faith" gospel the show was parodying).
+Oliver later announced that in response to the episode, viewers of Last Week Tonight had sent in "70 thousand dollars in singles", international currency, a check for $65 billion, and different packages of seeds, including semen (in reference to the "seed faith" gospel the show was parodying).
 Callers to the toll-free number heard a pre-recorded message from Oliver demanding donations.

 A week after the announcement of the church's creation, Oliver devoted a short segment of his show to the donations the church had received, which included money from around the world.
 Oliver said he had received "thousands of envelopes with thousands of dollars" from donors, displaying several US Post Office containers full of mail.
 Oliver told viewers that the more money they sent in, the more "blessings" would be returned to them, adding that "that is still something I'm—amazingly—legally allowed to say".

 On September 13, 2015, Oliver announced on Last Week Tonight that he was closing Our Lady of Perpetual Exemption.
 A message on the church's website stated: "We're also not closing down because you all kept sending us actual seeds, even though we explicitly told you not to.
 We're closing because multiple people sent us sperm through the mail."
 Upon the church's dissolution, Oliver announced that the tens of thousands of dollars received would be donated to Doctors Without Borders and mockingly said that "if you want to send money to a fake church, send it to Scientology".